 The shifting movement of the mattress was enough to stir him as she crawled in beside him.
 With anyone else, she mused, Angel would have noted an intruder’s presence the moment they entered the room.
+He’d be awake and ready for whatever came through the door.
 Familiar and trusted, she raised no red flags.
-She belonged here, and so he had slept undisturbed until now.
+In a way, she belonged there, and so he had slept on undisturbed until now.

 Curling up next to him, Cordelia knew there was available room on her side of the bed, but she saw no need to cling to the edge just to avoid touching him.
 Fluffing her pillow, Cordelia rolled to her side, glancing up at Angel to see him stirring.
 “Cordy?”
 Her name was on his lips without him being fully cognizant of it.
 Hushed tones urged him to, “Go back to sleep.
 It’s just me.”